Skip to content

 Let’s look at Sarah, a single mother of two children, as a powerful example of how alcohol rehab can significantly affect how unmarried partners work out custody.

-Sarah’s problems with drinking were so bad that she stopped caring about the well-being of her children and the upkeep of her home.
 Even worse, she would drink and drive with her children in the car, which is dangerous.
 Child safety services got involved because of how bad things were, and Sarah’s children were taken away.

 Sarah knew she needed help immediately and signed up for a challenging drinking rehab program.
 She overcame her addiction and became sober through dedication, hard work, and unwavering drive.

-Sarah’s journey through rehab helped her beat her demons and made it possible for her to regain control of her children.
+Sarah’s journey through rehab helped beat her demons and made it possible to regain control of her children.
 The fact that she finished the rehab program showed that she wanted to change.
-This gave the court confidence that she could give her children a safe and loving home.

 This inspiring case shows how trying to get better through alcohol rehab can bring families back together after addiction has torn them apart.